When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Monitoring your heart rate on a nightly basis can help you recognize heart palpitations and other medical issues.
 One of our favorite sleep trackers, the Oura Ring, also measures heart rate and heart rate variability.

-There are a number of known causes of nighttime heart palpitations, ranging from heart problems to the positions people sleep in.
-However, in some cases heart palpitations may occur for no known reason .
+Heart palpitations are common, and they only rarely indicate an underlying health problem.
+Many factors can contribute to nighttime heart palpitations, ranging from heart problems to sleeping position.
+However, in some cases heart palpitations or a heart racing at night occur for no known reason .

-- Heart conditions: Several heart problems can cause sleep-disrupting heart palpitations, including heart disease, damage from a heart attack, and heart rhythm disorders called arrhythmias.
+Several heart problems can cause sleep-disrupting heart palpitations, including heart disease, damage from a heart attack, and heart rhythm disorders called arrhythmias .
 And palpitations caused by a heart condition may be more noticeable when a person is lying down.

 - Sleep apnea: Sleep apnea causes repeated pauses or reductions in breathing during sleep.
 These breathing disruptions can cause oxygen levels to dip, which can stress the heart and lead to heart palpitations at night.